tuongtranngoc/tuongtranngoc.github.io/_pages/about.md

 I have a background in mathematics and informatics, having graduated from Ha Noi University of Science and Technology (HUST).
 Since then, I have been deeply engaged in artificial intelligence, constantly expanding my knowledge through work experience.

+The blog documents my journey of learning AI from scratch and collections from my life.
+It will mostly be documenting personal projects I have done for work, school or fun.
+At the same time, there are discovery trips that I have experienced.

-The blog documents my journey of learning AI from scratch.
-Whenever I am upset, negative, distracted, I read my blog and remind my self of how far I have gone and
+Whenever I am upset, negative, distracted, I read my blog and remind my self of how far I have gone.
 I always remenber the words of a marathon runner namely `Annica Lin`

 <p align="center">